 Cullen cleared his throat, recovering admirably from his momentary loss of composure.
 “Well, you may already know: I am Commander Cullen Rutherford of the Inquisition.
 Lady Josephine told me of your invaluable assistance in keeping me alive.
 Thank you, with all deepest sincerity.”

 Cultural differences - Josephine reminded herself when Walker accepted the gratitude with mild befuddlement and floundered in the face of an ex-templar’s odd version of courtly love.
 “You have my thanks as well.
 We would not be here if you had not offered assistance.”
-She smoothly added, “You’ve implied earlier that there was information you felt needed mentioning before we departed---"
+She then less than smoothly segued, “You’ve implied earlier that there was information you felt needed mentioning before we departed, if we are to do so---"

 Walker blinked once and tilted her head to the side, lips quirked as if sharing a private joke with an unseen fourth party.
 “Right.
 I did.
 You two should know this before you agree to come along for the ride.”
 Her eyes flickered between the two advisors, gauging their readiness, and then she slowly exhaled, “The beginning.
 We’ll start from Origins.”
 The latter word inexplicably referred to something else beyond its mere definition.
 “I want you to imagine that you are a human or elf or dwarf, noble or poor or mage.
 Whatever you are, you become the Warden.”